-The Artist's Salary (Le Salaire de l'Artiste)
+The Artist's Salary (Le Salaire de l'Artiste)watch a preview

 by Jacqueline Veuve

 From 1989 to 2000, Jacqueline Veuve, together with cameraman Milivoj Ivkovic, followed the life of a young artist, her son, Laurent Veuve who lived in New York with his family.
 To these 11 years of filming are added some extracts from a short film of 1968 about Laurent, then aged 7, and a sequence in 1986 done by Pascal Chevalley for the Télévision Suisse Romande.